jfelten/knowhow_example_repo/jobs/docker/readme.md

 ###Create a knowhow docker template

 In this job start up a bash shell to a centos7 image that we pull from Docker's standard library.
 We then install the centos EPEL yum repository, nodejs, npm, and lastly knowhow via npm.
 Note: we need to install make because it is needed by node-gyp.
+We reinstall npm with npm because the npm rpm on EPEL is outdated.

     {
         "id": "create KH docker template",